thulasi-ram/thulasi-ram.github.io/_posts/2020-05-14-micorservices-are-hard.md

 #### /rant

 Random day today like all other days but there was this idea still fresh in my mind from the yesterdays AWS Summit Online about microservices.
-There was a discussion by elara tech and how they have used microservices patters to scale.
+There was a discussion by elara tech and how they have used microservices patterns to scale.
 Some of mentioned patterns include
 * ratelimiting
 * api gateway
 * circuit breaker